Basketball Offense - Zone Offense

 2. Full-court press on defense

-This favors a "transition type", wide-open, up-tempo game.
+This favors a transition type, wide-open, up-tempo game.
 A slow-down, half-court game allows the zone defense to be more effective.

 3. Analyze the zone

-What kind of zone set are you facing, 2-3, 1-2-2, etc?
+What kind of zone set are you facing, 2-3, 1-2-2, 1-3-1, etc?
 Then set your offense accordingly.

-If the defense shows a two-guard front (e.g. 2-1-2 or 2-3 zone), use a one-guard set, with a point guard, in order to "split" the two outside defenders.
+If the defense shows a two-guard front (e.g. 2-3 zone - diagram A), use a one-guard offense to "split" the two top defenders.
+Offensive sets to use are: 1-3-1, 1-2-2, 3-out 2-in, or 1-4 offense.
+See 2-3 Zone Offense.

-zone offense, vs a 2-guard defensive front
+zone offense, vs a 2-guard defensive front zone offense, vs a 1-guard defensive front

-Just the opposite applies if the defense shows a one-guard front (e.g. 1-3-1, or 1-2-2 zone).
-In this case, use a two-guard set to "flank" the single outside defender.
+The opposite applies if the defense shows a one-guard front (e.g. 1-3-1 or 1-2-2 zone).
+In this case (diagram B), use a two-guard offense to flank the single top defender.
+Offensive sets to use are: 2-1-2, 2-3, 2-2-1, 4-out 1-in offense.

 4. Patience

 Be patient on offense, but take the first open, good percentage shot.
 Make sure your best shooters are getting their shots.
-It's always easy to just settle for outside shots against zones.
+It's easy to settle for outside shots against zones.
 But you still must get the ball inside.
 We have a rule that (except in transition), before any outside shot goes up, we must have one post touch first (either low or high post).

 5. Offensive rebounding

-Crash the offensive boards as a zone defense often does not have clear-cut box-out assignments, and extra, high-percentage shots can be gotten off the offensive rebound.
+Crash the offensive boards as a zone defense often does not have clear-cut box-out assignments, and extra high-percentage shots can be gotten off the offensive rebound.

 6. Maintain good spacing

 Stretch the zone with a pass to a wing or corner, and then skip pass to the opposite side.
-Don't get "bunched up" Players should move into the gaps and passing lanes in the zone (see Diagram C).
-"Overload" zones by flooding areas of the zone with more offensive players than it can cover.
+Don't get bunched up.
+Players should move into the gaps and passing lanes in the zone (see diagram C).
+Overload zones by flooding areas of the zone with more offensive players than it can cover.

 8. You must get the ball inside

 Get the ball inside for high-percentage shots.
-It's OK to take the outside jumper or three-pointer, but don't settle for the outside shot on every possession (see pointer #4 above).
-You must find a way to get inside to be successful.
-You must be able to get those important "points in the paint".
-Having success inside will cause problems for the defense, may result in their getting into foul trouble, and will open up your outside shot when the defense collapses inside.
-When the ball goes inside, if it is well-defended, go "inside-out" with a quick pass out for a wide-open three-pointer.
+It's OK to take the outside jumper or 3-pointer, but don't settle for the outside shot on every possession (see pointer #4 above).
+You must get it inside for those important "points in the paint".

 9. Use crisp passing